Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Results

-In Fig.~\ref{fig:effects}, we show the cohort-wise mean local average treatment effects of discharge to each of the given care settings as well as the local standard deviation in the effect.
+\textbf{Discharge placement effects:} In Fig.~\ref{fig:effects}, we show the cohort-wise causally-adjusted mean local average treatment effects of discharge to each of the given care settings as well as the local standard deviation in the effect.
 Focusing on the effect of discharging to skilled nursing care, the effects were greatest for episodes graded by DRG code as having either a complication or comorbidity (CC) or a major complication or comorbidity (MCC).
-In particular, CC/MCC episodes with a major diagnostic code of 2 (Diseases and Disorders of the Eye), 14 (Pregnancy, Childbirth And Puerperium), and 22 (Burns) have the greatest inferred effect for discharging to care at least as intensive as skilled nursing.
+In particular, CC/MCC episodes with a major diagnostic code of 2 (Diseases and Disorders of the Eye), 14 (Pregnancy, Childbirth And Puerperium), and 22 (Burns) have the greatest response to discharge to skilled nursing.